fouille/acw02_esphome/docs/interface_details.md

 ![webfr](images/FR-WEB.PNG)

-## 🧩 Optional: MQTT Only Without ESPHome HA Integration
+## 🧩 Optional: MQTT Only Without ESPHome HA Integration (ex not connect to ha with esphome or jeedom)

 ### 📄 In `yaml`